apache/datafusion-site/_posts/2024-11-18-datafusion-fastest-single-node-parquet-clickbench.md

 Photon](https://www.databricks.com/product/photon), or
-[Snowflake](https://www.snowflake.com/en/) or in tightly integrated open source systems such as [DuckDB](https://duckdb.org/) or [ClickHouse](https://clickhouse.com/) which were not designed to extend.
+[Snowflake](https://www.snowflake.com/en/) or in tightly integrated open source systems such as [DuckDB](https://duckdb.org/) or [ClickHouse](https://clickhouse.com/) which were not designed to be extended.

 ## StringView